Have you set your freelance copywriting rates yet? One of the most daunting tasks for the new freelance copywriter has to be setting their prices.

 - Will the customer not take me seriously?

-These questions and more are most likely floating through your brain when you are attempting to set your 2021 rates as a freelance copywriter and may leave you wondering what’s the best way forward.
+These questions and more are most likely floating through your brain when you are attempting to set your rates for freelance copywriting and may leave you wondering what’s the best way forward.

 Like most businesses, being established and having a good amount of experience means that you can command premium rates for copywriting.

 But when you are just starting out as a freelance copywriter the rates you can charge in may be a bit different.

 You will have to consider that you are up against a lot of more experienced writers, but at the same time, you don’t want to undercharge for your writing services.
 You still need to make a living and be paid fairly.

 But before you can start invoicing the big bucks you may have to think about a few things first so you can position yourself as well as possible.

 Freelance copywriting rates for speciality writing

 If you are skilled at writing in an area that is rare or unique in some way, think about using that to your advantage when it comes to advertising your copywriting services.